Eisbrecher: Eiszeit and Die Hölle muss warten (2009–2013)

 On 24 April 2009, Wesselsky and Noel Pix were guests on Radio Goethe to promote the American release of Sünde.
 Wesselsky mentioned that he would love to tour the United States "as soon as possible".
 He also mentioned that, with the popularity of Rammstein, Nena and Falco, he hopes that Eisbrecher can become the next big German act in the United States.
 He also talked about their upcoming fourth album; no title was named, but he stated that work was in progress.
 He described that the new album will be "very rockish, very pop and very heart breaking."

 On 20 June 2009, Eisbrecher performed at their first major Austrian music festival, Nova Rock Festival; other bands, such as Killswitch Engage, Monster Magnet and In Extremo also performed on the same stage.

 Eisbrecher's fourth studio album, Eiszeit, was released in mid-April 2010.
 The single "Eiszeit" was released on 19 March 2010 and became their debut single in the Media Control Charts, at No. 84.
 The album was released on 16 April 2010 and debuted in the Media Control Charts at No. 5, the Ö3 Austria Top 40 charts at No. 34, and the Swiss Music Charts at No. 76.

 In August 2010, it was reported that Eisbrecher had signed with Sony Records and Columbia Records.

 After the Summer Breeze Open Air festival, bassist Olli Pohl left the band.
 The band later found a new bass guitar player in Dominik Palmer.

 In November 2010, Eisbrecher toured with Alice Cooper and Tarja Turunen during Cooper's "Theatre of Death Tour" of Germany.
 Eisbrecher's drummer Rene Greil was temporarily replaced during the tour by Sebastian Angrand, as Greil needed back surgery.

-On 26 February 2011, it was announced in the Herzeleid.com forums that live drummer Rene Greil had left Eisbrecher due to health reasons.
+On 26 February 2011, it was announced in the Herzeleid.com forums that live drummer Rene Greil had left Eisbrecher for health reasons.
 Greil was replaced by Achim Färber.